-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+1 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Application Guides for the Rural Economic Development programs can be found on the TDA website.
 Describe how resources will be allocated among funding categories.
-Program Income generated by the State Revolving Fund in prior Program Years will be allocated to the Rural Economic Development programs.
-Program Income collected during the current Program Year will be made available through the State Revolving Fund in subsequent Program Year(s).
+Program Income generated by the State Revolving Fund will be allocated to the Rural Economic Development programs.
 Describe threshold factors and grant size limits.
 The amount of program income generated will determine the amount of funds available.
 What are the outcome measures expected as a result of the method of distribution?
 Activities Benefitting LMI Persons and the elimination of slum and blight conditions.
 18 State Program Name: State Urgent Need Fund Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
 The State Urgent Need Fund is available following natural disasters and events that are not eligible for federal disaster assistance.
 The SUN program provides financial assistance to address disaster-related damage to public infrastructure and utilities, including repair, replacement, and mitigation measures.